ItsNotGoodName/smtpbridge/README.md

   host: ""
   port: 8080

+  # Authentication is disabled if both username and password are empty
+  username: ""
+  password: ""

 # SMTP server
 smtp:
   disable: false # (false, true)
   host: ""
   port: 1025

+  # Authentication is disabled if both username and password are empty
+  username: ""
+  password: ""

 # Endpoints for envelopes
 endpoints: